Did you know that roughly 75% of people with cerebral palsy experience pain?

 The three main types of pain associated with cerebral palsy are musculoskeletal, gastrointestinal, and procedural pain.
 Below, we’ll discuss the distinctions between them.

 The most common type of pain experienced by individuals with cerebral palsy is musculoskeletal pain.

 - Spasticity (abnormal muscle tone)

 - General stress on the muscles, bones, and joints for prolonged periods

-This type of pain is achy and is usually felt in the limbs, back, and neck.
+This type of pain often described as achy and is usually felt in the limbs, back, and neck.

 2. Gastrointestinal Pain

 Gastrointestinal pain results from problems in the digestive tract.
 Digestive complications are common amongst individuals with cerebral palsy because impaired mobility can affect activity levels, metabolism, and control over the bowel and bladder muscles.

 Common digestive problems in cerebral palsy patients include:

 - gastroesophageal reflux disorder